TUWien-ASC/NGS-myfe/README.md

    - a recent C++ compiler
    - CMake
    - git
+   - recommended: vs-code, with CMake and git extensions

 * Install a recent NGSolve (version 6.2.2402-post16 from March 20 or newer), install via